This interview was originally published on Biz Latin Hub.

 BLH: Do you feel Brexit will change this?

 Louise Batchelder: The commercial relationship between Mexico and the UK is centuries long and existed successfully way before EUFTA existed.
 It is based on a Mexican vision that all things British are state-of-the-art, therefore desirable, yet are bound to be hugely expensive due to the pound.
-EUFTA made it easier for Mexico to talk to Europe as a block through Brussels and that included the UK.
+EUFTA made it easier for Mexico to talk to Europe as a block through Brussels, including the UK.
 However, it is doubtful that BREXIT will deter the relationship with the UK i.e. Mexico will not change its positive attitude to the UK.
-It is the UK who must put more effort into exporting towards markets outside their comfort zone, countries like Mexico that speak Spanish and whose laws are based on a different legal system to the UK.
-To counteract the impression regarding the expensive pound, perhaps the UK may need to set up a soft financing facility for commercial transactions with target countries, similar to the Linea del Rey that Spain operated with Mexico over 20 years’ ago.
+The UK must put more effort into exporting towards markets outside their comfort zone, countries like Mexico that speak Spanish and whose laws are based on a different legal system to the UK.
+To counteract the impression regarding the expensive pound, perhaps the UK may need to set up a soft financing facility for commercial transactions with target countries, similar to the Linea del Rey that Spain operated with Mexico over 20 years ago.
 Somehow it has to be cheaper to do business with the UK than with any other European country.
 This is what Mexicans like to call “bueno, bonito y barato” (good, pretty and cheap) – something that may not exist in reality, but at least try to attract on that basis.